The page has been translated by Gen AI.

 Figure.
 Monolithic Application example

 Figure.
-Microservice Architecture example
+Example of Microservice Architecture

-And the web, Application, and database are connected via socket communication.
+And the web, application, and database are connected via socket communication.

-Also, because functions can be operated in isolation from each other, the impact of failures or overloads in other functions can be excluded or minimized.
+Additionally, because functions can be operated in isolation from each other, the impact of failures or overloads in other functions can be excluded or minimized.

 Microservice Architecture Suitability Review